 Most people have been to Alligator Creek Falls, but unfortunately only a handful climb up the falls.
 What awaits are your choosing of infinity pools with a stunning view.

 5. Lower Little Crystal Creek Falls // Paluma Range National Park

 Little Crystal Creek, a true gem!
 Now I know what you're thinking, "Everyone's been to Little Crystal Creek."
 However, I'm not talking about the waterfalls near the heritage-listed bridge, or even 'Devil's Leap' for that matter.
 I'm talking about the last waterfall on the range, the best kept secret of North Queensland!
 Probably because not many people know of it because it's a little harder to get to...

 6. The Rockslides // Bowling Green Bay National Park

 These rock slides are a great place to hang out with your mates.
 Slides down the slopes and enjoy the refreshing pools.
-Access to this area of the national park is via Palm Creek Eco Park and entry fees apply.
+Access to this area of the national park was via Palm Creek Eco Park but no long accessible.

 8. Ethel Falls // Paluma Range National Park